 Old Macdonald – 11th – 445 yards – par 4

-Tom Doak and Jim Urbina’s interpretation of the Road Hole at Bandon Dunes’s Old Macdonald Course is the par-4 variety and doglegs to the right.
+Tom Doak and Jim Urbina’s interpretation of the Road Hole at Bandon Dunes’s Old Macdonald Course is of the par-4 variety and doglegs to the right.
 Their version is nearly identical to the Old Course, except for the tee shot, which isn’t blind.
 The right side of the fairway is guarded by fescue and bunkers which causes many players to bail left and leave a longer and tougher approach to the green.
 The green is guarded by a great pot bunker and is the traditional shallow green which moves back and to the left.

 The tee shot at the 11th at Old Macdonald - Photo Credit: Bandon Dunes Golf Resort & Timothy Scahill